jmscott/work/README.md

 	Is a file ascii text?

 ###  halloc.c
-	Hierarchial memory allocator, a'la malloc().
-Free a parent and you free the kids.
+	Free a parent and you free the kids, a'la malloc().

 ###  fork-me.c
 	Measure sequential fork/exec of a program